Diphtheria in Children

 Symptoms of skin diphtheria are often milder.
 They may include yellow spots or sores on the skin.

 The symptoms of diphtheria can seem like other health conditions.
-Have your child see his or her healthcare provider for a diagnosis.
+Have your child see their healthcare provider for a diagnosis.

 How is diphtheria diagnosed in a child?

 The healthcare provider will ask about your child’s symptoms and health history.
-He or she will give your child a physical exam.
+They will give your child a physical exam.
 This may be enough to diagnose the illness.
 The provider may also swab the mouth for a culture to confirm the diagnosis.

 How is diphtheria treated in a child?